SERG-Delft/oopp/grading/process.md

 It is required to reach at least a *Sufficient* rating in the end.
 Should a team receive an *Insufficient* rating in their weekly rubrics, it is required that the team shows willingness and initiative for improvement.

-The summative assessment of this part is based on a self-reflection of each *each student*:
+The summative assessment of this part is based on a self-reflection of *each student*:

 | Item | Description |
 | --- | --- |